cpbotha/devide.johannes/README.txt

-This package contains johannes, a very scary build system for DeVIDE.
+This package contains johannes, a very scary *ix build system for DeVIDE.

+johannes is copyright 2007,2008 Charl P. Botha <c.p.botha@tudelft.nl>
+and is made available under the New BSD License.

-You need at least the following packages (or equivalents) on your system: gcc, g++, cvs, svn, chrpath bzip2-dev | libbz2-dev, ncurses-dev, gtk2-dev | libgtk2.0-dev, libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib)
+Before starting, you need at least the following packages (or equivalents) on your system: gcc, g++, cvs, svn, chrpath bzip2-dev | libbz2-dev, ncurses-dev, gtk2-dev | libgtk2.0-dev, libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib)